abas5/abas5/README.md

 - 👋 Hi, I’m @abas5
 - 👀 I’m interested in distributed systems and learning how to build scable services.
-- 🌱 I’m currently learning about AWS and delpoying to the cloud.
+- 🌱 I’m currently learning about AWS and deploying to the cloud.
 - 📫 How to reach me: email: abassheikh33@gmail.com

 <!---